GLOBAL MARKETS-Stocks fall on global growth concerns, dollar slips

 Friday, pulled lower by concerns about slumping crude oil prices

-against the yen on views the Bank of Japan may not ease policy
+slipped against the yen on views the Bank of Japan may not ease

 Equity investors were cautious in the wake of the euphoria